kyzdev/gogs-k3s/README.md

 # gogs-k3s

-A kubectl YAML to deploy GOGS on a Kubernetes Stack
+A kubectl YAML to deploy GOGS on Kubernetes

 ## Post-Installation